 Other vacuums often use awkwardly placed, small wheels to support the motor.
 But Dyson uses a large ball and castors instead.
 The Dyson ball offers the user more maneuverability in corded models.

 This allows the machine to pivot and makes it so much easier for you to move around.
 The ball also contains the motor and keeps it stable.
 Another benefit of this design is that it reduces noise.

 Some models even take it a step further by using self-correcting technology.
 This means that they will automatically balance themselves, which prevents the machine from falling over.

-First, air is pulled into the vacuum by a fan, where it spirals inside the vacuum.
+First, the air is pulled into the vacuum by a fan, where it spirals inside the vacuum.
 This forces dust particles out of the airflow, where they are deposited into a dustbin.
 The air then travels through the vacuum’s filter, which traps dirt that escaped the whirlwind.

 This technology traps dirt by preventing blow-back from your machine.
 The comprehensive cleaning, filters, and dust-trapping leave your air cleaner, fresher and allergen-free.